Sacred Scriptures Bethel Edition: Collaborative effort

-Published and distributed
+Publication and use

+Photograph of the spine view of two Sacred Scriptures Bethel Edition Bible's, a Sacred Name Bible translation published by the Assemblies of Yahweh.

-The manuscripts were completed by in 1981.
-The Sacred Scriptures Bethel Edition went to press and was delivered to the International Headquarters between December 1981 and January 1982.
-The Assemblies of Yahweh have continuously put the SSBE open at Psalm 101 to Psalm 103 on display at the altar table of the Bethel Meeting Hall.
+The manuscripts were completed in 1981, and the Sacred Scriptures Bethel Edition went to press later that year.
+Copies were delivered to the International Headquarters between December 1981 and January 1982.
+Since its release, the SSBE has remained the official Bible of the Assemblies of Yahweh and is displayed at the Bethel Meeting Hall altar table, traditionally opened to Psalms 101–103.

-The Sacred Scriptures Bethel Edition has been the standard and accepted Bible used in all Assemblies of Yahweh worship services and publications since its release in 1982.
-Now, when passages are read aloud by the congregation, the joyful sound of a unified voice is heard and an inspiring moment is enjoyed by all.
+The Sacred Scriptures Bethel Edition has been the standard and accepted Bible used in all Assemblies of Yahweh worship services and publications since its release.